A new generation of mobile apps is enhancing public safety at colleges and universities across the country.

 A research project at Carnegie Mellon University is helping blind people navigate with the use of an iPhone app that directs them based on information picked up from nearby sensors.

 Global tablet shipments declined in the third quarter of this year, marking a full year of contracting sales for the devices, according to a new report form International Data Corp.

-Mississippi State University has adopted a new app to help students, faculty, and staff find available parking on campus.
+Indiana State University has deployed a mobile app to help protect 14,000 students, faculty and staff.

 Data generated from activities both inside and outside the classroom can be instrumental in understanding student success.